 Chronicle of Events

-Sustainable Tallahassee events both big and small of days, months and years past are summarized below.
+Sustainable Tallahassee's recent and not-so-recent events - both big and small - are summarized here.

 January 30, 2017 - Green Drinks: Aliki Moncrief spoke on the topic "2017 Conservation Update".
-She is the Executive Director of Florida Conservation Voters and one of the Tallahassee Democrat's 2016 “25 Women You Need to Know”, on the topic "2017 Conservation Update".
+She is the Executive Director of Florida Conservation Voters and one of the Tallahassee Democrat's 2016 “25 Women You Need to Know”.

 December 3 & 4, 2016 – Alternative Christmas Market: This year was the fifth year for our Community Carbon Fund to participate in the Alternative Christmas Market.
 We thank Debbie Gibson for organizing our participation every year.
 In addition to the Community Carbon Fund, visitors to the market were able to make a donation to 30 community non-profit organizations in the name of a Christmas gift recipient.

 November 28, 2016 – Green Drinks: "It's All in the Way We Communicate Sustainability”.
 Tessa Schreiner, Recycling and Sustainability Manager, and Piper Miller, Communications and Outreach Coordinator, with Leon County’s Office of Resource Stewardship, shared their approach to sustainability education, one of the most important roles of their office.
 They launched their video "Recycling - the Movie", tracing the life of a plastic water bottle and exploring recycling.
 It can be viewed on the ST website HERE.